-Research Interest: Dr. Plymate’s laboratory has continued work in prostate cancer over the past year.
-There have been three areas of funded research in his program.
-These include 1: control of prostate cancer growth and metastasis by inhibition of the type 1 IGF receptor with human monoclonal antibodies.
+Research Interest: Dr. Plymate’s laboratory focuses on prostate cancer and its treatment.
+There are three areas of funded research in his program.
+Specific areas of investigation include: 1): control of prostate cancer growth and metastasis by inhibition of the type 1 IGF receptor with human monoclonal antibodies.
 Results in this area over the past year have shown that IGF-IR inhibition markedly enhances effects of castration by altering nuclear localization of the androgen receptor by changing AR phosphorylation sites.
-In collaboration with Dr. Higano, a phase 1 trial of a human IGF-IR mab is in progress at the SCCA.
-2: The role of extracellualr matrix proteins, specifically laminins, in regulation of the senescent prostate epithelial phenotype and angiogenesis.
-This work has resulted in Dr. Plymate receiving a U54 grant in the Tumor Microenvironment Network NCI program as well as a local grant for study of laminin alpha 4 subunits.
-3: Dr. Plymate has continued his collaboration with Dr. J. Wu on the innate NK immune system in prostate cancer.
+This work is funded by NIH/NCI.
+2): The role of androgen receptor splice variants in castration resistant prostate cancer.
+This work is funded by NCI/NIH, NCI SPORE, DOD-CDMRP Transformative Grant Award, and a VA-Merit review.
+3): The role of Bumped Kinase Inhibitors on inhibition of PKD3 in castration resistant prostate cancer.

 Education and Training: